cklam/android-demo-apps/hackthehouse/README.md

 # Introduction

-HackTheHouse is a small sample app exepligying how to connect to a Bosch device using the Android SDK
+HackTheHouse is a small sample app exemplifying how to connect to a Bosch device using the Android SDK